 These methods provide regulatory support for the use of the Proton Transfer Reaction Mass Spectrometry (PTR-MS) systems for the real-time, ultra-trace analysis of volatiles in air matrices.
-The program is pursuing the approval of an ASTM method for VOCs analysis by PTR-MS related to vapor intrusion, with implication for use in numerous applications.
+The program is waiting for approval of an ASTM method for VOCs analysis by PTR-MS related to vapor intrusion, to be used in numerous applications.
 Instrumental techniques required to support the vapor program include the PTR-MS systems (available in a mobile configuration for deployment to customer locations), gas chromatography with detectors including mass spectrometry, flame ionization, and electron capture, high performance liquid chromatography, ICP/OES and ICP/MS. The program continues to expand with the addition of capabilities required to support and solve client’s needs.

 For more information on Air Toxics, please contact Columbia Basin Analytical Laboratory at 509.545.4989 or by clicking the button below.